ShaktiSR/Sanke-And-Ladder/README.md

 # Sanke-AndLadder
-Snake and ladder game in java.
-It is a multiplayer game of 1 to 4 player.
+Snake and ladder game in Java.
+It is a multiplayer game of 1 to 4 players.
+(And I can make it more flexible 😎 ).